MicrosoftDocs/azure-docs/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-server-agent-extension.md

     Remove-AzVMSqlServerExtension -ResourceGroupName "resourcegroupname" -VMName "vmname" -Name "SqlIaasExtension"

 ## Next steps
 Begin using one of the services supported by the extension.
-For more details, see the articles referenced in the [Supported services](#supported-services) section of this article.
+For more information, see the articles referenced in the [Supported services](#supported-services) section of this article.

 For more information about running SQL Server on Azure Virtual Machines, see [SQL Server on Azure Virtual Machines overview](virtual-machines-windows-sql-server-iaas-overview.md).